Jahnavi-Anand/RAISE/README.md

 4. **Docker Build & Push**
    - Build versioned Docker images for frontend and backend
-   - Push images to JFrog Artifactory (or configured container registry)[file:12]
+   - Push images to JFrog Artifactory (or configured container registry)

 5. **Infrastructure Provisioning**
    - Use Terraform to create/update AWS VPC, RDS, and EKS cluster
-   - Use Ansible to configure nodes and application environment.[file:12]
+   - Use Ansible to configure nodes and application environment.

 6. **Kubernetes Deployment**
    - Apply manifests / Helm charts from `k8s/`